aiven/devportal/includes/config-kafka.rst

   ``offset_flush_timeout_ms`` => *integer*
     **Offset flush timeout** Maximum number of milliseconds to wait for records to flush and partition offset data to be committed to offset storage before cancelling the process and restoring the offset data to be committed in a future attempt (defaults to 5000).

+  ``producer_compression_type`` => *string*
+    **The default compression type for producers** Specify the default compression type for producers.
+This configuration accepts the standard compression codecs ('gzip', 'snappy', 'lz4', 'zstd').
+It additionally accepts 'none' which is the default and equivalent to no compression.

   ``producer_max_request_size`` => *integer*
     **The maximum size of a request in bytes** This setting will limit the number of record batches the producer will send in a single request to avoid sending huge requests.